freddy38510/quasar-app-extension-ssg/README.md

 Default: `0`

-Interval between two render cycles to avoid flooding a potential API with API calls from the web application.
+Interval in **milliseconds** between two batches of concurrently pages generation to avoid flooding a potential API with API calls from the web application.

+> Notes:
+>
+> This option is intended to be used in conjunction with the `concurrency` option.

 ### `routes`